-- 7. Gently wash over and around the incision sites.
-Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 8.
-Gently pat skin and steri-strips dry with a clean towel. - 9.
-Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.4 - 10.
+- 9. Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.10.
 Replace dressings with clean gauze or ABD dressings. - 11.
-Reapply the LipoFoam in the same place it was removed from and put your garment back on.
+11. Reapply the Lipo Foam in the same place it was removed from and put your garment back on.
 You will need help with this! - 12.
-Put Garment back on this may be tricky so have help! - · Change towels/ sheets often for the first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas.
+Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions have completely healed (no open areas).